meryreddoor/Sentiment_API_Project/README.md

 * [Kaggle](https://www.kaggle.com/pierremegret/dialogue-lines-of-the-simpsons) - The dataset used

-* [Flask](https://flask.palletsprojects.com/en/1.1.x/) - It provides tools, libraries and technologies that allow you to build a web application.
+* [Flask](https://flask.palletsprojects.com/en/1.1.x/) - It provides tools, libraries and technologies that allows you to build a web application.